CodeStix/Beat-360fyer/README.md

 ## :question: How well does this work?
 :heavy_check_mark: **It works great with** not too spammy levels with a lot of cut direction variation.
 This is a great tool to spice up the easy levels!

-:warning: **It works not as good with** spammy levels, this works, but it will have hard time of knowning when to rotate the level, so don't expect sick 360 no scopes when converting, for example, GHOST.
+:warning: **It works not as good with** spammy levels, this works, but it will a have hard time of knowning when to rotate the level, so don't expect sick 360 no-scopes when converting, for example, GHOST.
 I am not saying you shouldn't try it tho!

 ## :mag: Demo
 Here are some demo levels, generated with this tool: